 Between 2004 and 2017, Walker was a member of ‘The Hotham Street Ladies’ who do food inspired projects ranging from recipe books to installations and cake decoration to street art.
 Their installation ‘At Home With the Hotham Street Ladies’ was one of the hits of the National Gallery of Victoria’s exhibition ‘Melbourne Now’.

 In 1994 Walker was one of a group who began ‘1st Floor Artists And Writers Space’ which ran until 2003 and was an important part of the gallery scene at the time.
 Artists including Kate Beynon, David Rosetzky, Darren Sylvester, Ricky Swallow, Nat and Ali, David Noonan and Kathy Temin exhibited at 1st Floor.
 Walker was also one of the founding members of ‘Citylights’ a 24-hour public gallery in light boxes.
 She was a member of the board and programming committees of West Space from 2011 to 2015.

-Her work has been published and written about in publications including Frieze, Art & Text and Beaux Arts Magazine as well as numerous Australian newspapers and magazines.
+Her work has been published and written about in publications including Frieze, Art & Text and Artforum as well as numerous Australian newspapers and magazines.
 In 2009 her practice was featured in a profile for the ABC’s ‘Art Nation’.
 Walker has lectured at Universities including Monash, RMIT and the Victorian College of the Arts.